nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ---

-### Use case: View A Task Progress
+#### Use case: Calendar View
-#### Main Success Scenario:
+##### Main Success Scenario:
-1. User requests to list uncompleted tasks.
-2. System displays uncompleted tasks.
-3. User requests to view a task's progress.
+1. User requests to view todo list in the form of a calendar.
-4. System displays the task progress.
+2. System displays the current and next month as a calendar.
-5. Use case ends.

-##### Extensions
-2. There is no such task.
+3. System populates the days with dots for incomplete tasks' due dates.
-> 2a1.
-Use case ends.
+4. Use case ends.

 ---

-### Use case: Same Name Detection
-#### Main Success Scenario:
-1. User requests to add a new task.
-2. System detects same name and display message.
-3. User changes the task name.
-4. System adds task.
-5. Use case ends.

-##### Extensions
-3. Same name detected again.
-> 3a1.
-Go back to 2.

----
-## Appendix C : Non Functional Requirements
+### Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.